Maurício (footballer, born October 1988): Panathinaikos

 On 11 October 2020, it was announced that Panathinaikos had signed Maurício on a two-year contract for an undisclosed fee.

 Rodina Moscow

 On 20 September 2022, Rodina Moscow announced the signing of Maurício.

 Portimonense

 On 25 January 2023, Maurício signed with Portuguese Primeira Liga club Portimonense.
 Exactly one year later, his contract was terminated by mutual agreement.

+Later career

+On 24 July 2024, Maurício returned to his home country after being announced at Série C side Athletic-MG.
+Rarely used, he moved to Inter de Limeira on 21 December.

+After leaving Inter at the end of 2025 season, Maurício spent the first half of the 2026 campaign without a club before signing for hometown side São José-SP on 12 June.

 International career

 Maurício indicated that he would be likely to accept a call-up for Russia national football team if asked.